r4ds/bookclub-rwtf/README.md

 # R4DS What They Forgot to Teach You About R Book Club

-ALSO ADD PLACEHOLDERS FOR ALL CHAPTERS BY COPYING 01.Rmd (IDEALLY ALSO UPDATE TITLES WITHIN THE FILES), THEN DELETE THIS SENTENCE.

 Welcome to the R4DS What They Forgot to Teach You About R Book Club!

 We are working together to read [_What They Forgot to Teach You About R_](https://rstats.wtf/) by Jenny Bryan and Jim Hester.